yanlynnnnn/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Busy university student
-* Likes to plan every detail of the week
+* Independent home based buisness owner
-* Likes to keep everything in one place
+* Prefers to have relevant buisness components in a single application
 * Is a fast typist
 * Prefers typing over using mouse input

 **Value proposition**:
-* A one stop solution for university students to manage their weekly tasks and module requirements.
+* Consolidates everything a home-based buisness needs such as appointments, clients, expenses, revenue and services into one place
+* Displays expenses and revenue in a simple format for users to view

 ### User stories